jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Smart thermostat/Data sync/_index.en.md

 In this section, you publish the sampled ambient noise level and room temperature to AWS IoT Core every ten seconds, and your device's shadow in AWS IoT Core.

 ## Messaging
-In this section, you connect your device to your AWS IoT Core endpoint, then exchange messages between the device and cloud in a model called publish and subscribe, or "PubSub."
+To accomplish these goals, connect your device to your AWS IoT Core endpoint, and exchange messages between the device and the cloud in a model called publish and subscribe (PubSub).
 AWS IoT Core is heavily based on a protocol called [Message Queueing Telemetry Transport](https://mqtt.org/) (MQTT).
 From the MQTT.org home page:

 > MQTT is an OASIS standard messaging protocol for the Internet of Things (IoT).
 It is designed as an extremely lightweight publish/subscribe messaging transport that is ideal for connecting remote devices with a small code footprint and minimal network bandwidth.
 MQTT today is used in a wide variety of industries, such as automotive, manufacturing, telecommunications, oil and gas, etc.

 The messages exchanged between your device and the cloud can include text, numbers, binary, or [JSON](https://www.json.org/json-en.html).
 JSON is a best practice for exchanging messages between decoupled systems and a recommended pattern for exploring AWS IoT services.

-Given security rights, messages publish to a topic and other clients on AWS IoT Core can subscribe and receive copies of published messages.
+Given permissions, messages publish to a topic and other clients on AWS IoT Core can subscribe and receive copies of published messages.
 Topics can look like the following examples:

 * `this is a topic`
 * `domain/stuff/thing/whatever`